thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-04-21-nouf-aljowaysir-james-coupe-conclude-residencies.markdown

 The development of her residency project highlighted how Western AI models perpetuate the colonial western gaze and subsequent stereotypes.
 Using U-2 Net, Nouf erased the ‘oriental’ stereotypical figures in her historical archives, creating an “absent” dataset.

 *Salaf* exhibited at [NeurIPS](http://www.aiartonline.com/highlights-2020/nouf-aljowaysir/), the leading machine learning conference for creativity and design.
-You can learn more about Salaf [Arabic: سلف , ancestor] (2020) and how Nouf plans to move forward with its development in our [project write-up](/projects/salaf/).
+You can learn more about Salaf [Arabic: سلف , ancestor](2020) and how Nouf plans to move forward with its development in our [project write-up](/projects/salaf/).

 ## James Coupe's Continous Integration (CI) Art Toolkit